For many well-informed football fans in England, the epitome of grassroots football is Southampton Football Club and its famous youth academy.

 In business, there are winners and losers, but there are also middlemen.
 Though seemingly little more than bit-players, in a sport now considered by many to be a ‘business’ in its own right, Southampton comfortably falls into the latter category.
 They also, most certainly, do not fall into the category of ‘losers’.

 While it is frustrating for Saints fans to see top players depart almost every transfer window, this is not an undesirable state of affairs for any team wishing to escape the gravitational pull of mid-table obscurity.

 Strong Foundations Negate Losses

 Ultimately the ideal scenario is to retain talents until they can command a useful price.
-Following the sale of Virgil Van Dijk to Liverpool for a club-record £75m, Southampton FC has a degree of stability that seemed unthinkable just over a decade ago.
+Following the sale of Virgil Van Dijk to Liverpool, Southampton FC has a degree of stability that seemed unthinkable just over a decade ago.

 That is something that can easily be built upon, and other clubs could do a lot worse than to emulate Southampton in a bid to become a top-flight mainstay.